 Usually, due to specific clauses in the deposit insurance contract, banks are able to freeze accounts with comingled funds if they detect suspicious activity in the account.
 Courts may also freeze property which was obtained as a result of money laundering activity.
 However, in Luis v.
-United States the court held that freezing an account which contained comingled funds violated the defendants’ Sixth Amendment right to assistance of counsel.
-The dissenting judges, Justice Kennedy and Justice Alito, opinioned that it is not possible to tell if a defendant spent first the legal funds in the account or the illegal funds as money is fungible.
-However, as mentioned previously, the issue has not yet been resolved as the Supreme court did not address it yet.
+United States, the court held that freezing an account which contained comingled funds violated the defendants’ Sixth Amendment right to assistance of counsel.
+The dissenting judges, Justice Kennedy and Justice Alito, opined that it is not possible to tell if a defendant spent the legal funds in the account first or if the illegal funds are fungible.
+However, as mentioned above, the issue has not yet been resolved, as the Supreme Court has yet to address it.

-(b) Anti -Terror Act- Material support and the Criminalization of Terrorists' Finance
+(b) Anti -Terror Act- Material Support and the Criminalization of Financing of Terrorism

-Financial institutions play an important role in the efforts to cut financial support of terror organizations.
-Anti-Terror statutes forbid providing material support for terror and expose financial institutions that facilitate transfer of money to terror organization to ex-post civil and criminal liability.
-Section 2339A of the United States Code prohibits one from providing “material support or resources . . . knowing or intending that they are to be used in preparation for, or in carrying out” a violation of certain offenses, including terror.
+Financial institutions play an important role in efforts to cut off financial support for terrorist organizations.
+Anti-terror statutes prohibit the provision of material support for terrorism and expose financial institutions that facilitate the transfer of money to terrorist organizations to ex-post civil and criminal liability.
+Section 2339A of the United States Code prohibits providing “material support or resources . . . knowing or intending that they are to be used in preparation for, or in carrying out” a violation of certain offenses, including terror.
 Section 2339C addresses the collection of funds.
-It punishes the provision or collection of funds “with the intention that such funds be used, or with the knowledge that such funds are to be used, in full or in part, in order to carry out” a statutorily enumerated predicate crime.
+It imposes penal sanctions against the provision or collection of funds “with the intention that such funds be used, or with the knowledge that such funds are to be used, in full or in part, in order to carry out” a statutorily enumerated predicate crime.

-Unlike § 2339A and 2339C, § 2339B does not include a knowing or intentional Mens Rea element, or specific intent, but rather prohibits the willful provision of anything of value to a group designated as a Foreign Terrorist Organization (FTO).
-Thus, if a provider, such as a Bank or other financial institution knows that an organization has been officially designated as a “terror” organization, or if it knows that an organization engages in terror, it may be found guilty.
+Unlike § 2339A and 2339C, § 2339B does not include a knowledge or intentional mens rea element, or specific intent, but rather prohibits the willful provision of anything of value to a group designated as a Foreign Terrorist Organization (FTO).
+Thus, if a provider, such as a bank or other financial institution, knows that an organization has been officially designated as a “terror” organization, or if it knows that an organization engages in terrorism, it may be found guilty.

-It is difficult to separate licit operations and expenses, such as salaries and social services, from clearly illicit spending, such as terrorists’ recruitment and training, because of the lack of information and the close relationship between these activities.
-It is especially difficult since the legitimate activities help terrorists mask the illegal activities.
-For example, operating costs, such as propaganda, recruitment, salaries, and social services, indirectly contribute to an organization’s ability to produce violence.
-However, Anti-Terror Act applies to any support of terror organization.
+It is difficult to separate licit operations and expenses, such as salaries and social services, from clearly illicit spending, such as terrorist recruitment and training, because of the lack of information and the close relationship between these activities.
+It is especially difficult since legitimate activities help terrorists mask illegal activities.
+For example, operating costs, such as propaganda, recruitment, salaries, and social services, indirectly contribute to an organization’s ability to propagate violence.
+However, the Anti-Terror Act applies to any support provided to a terrorist organization.
 In Holder v.
-Humanitarian Law Project (HLP), the Supreme Court upheld the constitutionality of 2339B, and determined that the federal government had the authority to prohibit groups from working with terror organizations even when their violent operations were interlinked with more benign functions, such as charity work.
+Humanitarian Law Project (HLP), the Supreme Court upheld the constitutionality of 2339B, and determined that the Federal Government has the authority to prohibit groups from working with terrorist organizations even when their violent operations are interlinked with more benign functions, such as charity work.
 Because of the grave danger posed by terrorist organizations, the Supreme Court interpreted coordination in broad terms, determining that working in coordination with or at the command of FTOs serves to legitimize and further their terrorist means, and therefore these actions are considered material support.